Unique sparse decomposition of low rank matrices: Introduction

 To avoid the null space of $\bA^T$, we instead choose to find the unit direction $\bq$ that maximizes the $\ell_4$ norm of $\bq^T\bY$ as

 The above formulation is based on the key observation that the objective value is maximized when $\bq$ coincides with one column of $\bA$ (see, Section \ref{sec_method}, for details) while the objective value is zero when $\bq$ lies in the null space of $\bA^T$.
-The $\ell_4$ norm objective function and its variants have been adopted as a sparsity regularizer in a line of recent works \cite{li2018global, zhang2018structured, zhai2020complete, qu2019analysis, zhai2020Understanding}.
-However, even with this new objective function, the null space of $\bA^T$ persists as a challenge for solving the optimization problem: they form a flat region of saddle points.
+The $\ell_4$ norm objective function and its variants have been adopted as a sparsity regularizer in a line of recent works \cite{li2018global, zhang2018structured, zhai2020complete, qu2020geometric, zhai2020Understanding}, arguably because solving (\ref{intro_obj}) requires a milder restriction on sparsity level of $\bX$ to recover $\bA$ comparing to solving (\ref{obj_min}).
+However, all previous works study the setting where $\bA$ has full row rank and, to the best of our knowledge, the setting where $\bA$ has full column rank has not been studied elsewhere.
+As we will elaborate below, when $\bA$ has full column rank, analysis of the optimization landscape of (\ref{intro_obj}) becomes more difficult since the null space of $\bA^T$ persists as a challenge for solving the optimization problem: they form a flat region of locally optimal solutions.

-This paper characterizes the nonconvex optimization landscape of (\ref{intro_obj}) and proposes a guaranteed procedure that avoids the flat region and provably recovers the global solution to (\ref{intro_obj}), which corresponds to one column of $\bA$.
-More specifically, we demonstrate that, despite the non-convexity, (\ref{intro_obj}) still possesses benign geometric property in the sense that any local solution with {\em large} objective value is globally optimal and recovers one column of $\bA$, up to its sign.
+This paper characterizes the nonconvex optimization landscape of (\ref{intro_obj}) and proposes a guaranteed procedure that avoids the flat null region and provably recovers the global solution to (\ref{intro_obj}), which corresponds to one column of $\bA$.
+More specifically, we demonstrate that, despite the non-convexity, (\ref{intro_obj}) still possesses benign geometric property in the sense that any {\em strict} local solution with {\em large} objective value is globally optimal and recovers one column of $\bA$, up to its sign.
 See, Theorem \ref{thm:obj_pop} in Section \ref{sec_theory_orth} for the population level result and Theorem \ref{thm:obj_sample} for the finite sample result.